10 Tips For Painting Walls With Dark Colours

 Secondly, mirrors reflect light, meaning that any natural daylight your room receives is instantly doubled.
 Picture the Hall of Mirrors at the Palace of Versailles, even back in the 1600s mirrors were used by designers to lighten a room.
 Now we're not saying go purchase 17 gigantic floor-to-ceiling mirrors, but you get the idea.

 If you're not in a position to fund a whole house renovation, complete with brand new furniture, rugs, flooring and accessories, you're going to have to work with some of your existing items.
 I know, we all want a home straight outta' Pinterest, but be realistic on what you can change and what you're going to have to keep.
 This can sometimes lead to great creative effects (Google 'Ikea furniture hacks' and you'll get my drift).

 Stuck with your existing dark sofa?
 Then try a lighter shade on the walls, or do you already have light floors?
 These will work great to break up a large dark wall.
-Have an old pine bookshelf – paint it the same colour as your wall and you’re well on your way to dark interior supreme.
+Have an old pine bookshelf – paint it the same colour as your wall and you’re well on your way to dark interior supremacy.

-So, there you go, hopefully you're feeling brave enough to take the plunge!
-But remember, if you're not happy with it, you can always paint over it!
+As a final piece of advice, always remember that if you're not happy with it, you can always paint over it!

 Continue to Vauntdesign.com to shop decor to accessorize your beautiful new dark walls or keep up to date with exclusive offers and news by signing up to our newsletter